EventStore/documentation/docs/server/v5/http-api/projections/api.md

 * enabled: Enable the projection (true/false)

-* emit: Allow the projection to write to streams (true/false)
+* emit: Allow the projection to append to streams (true/false)

 * trackemittedstreams: Write the name of the streams the projection is managing to a separate stream. $projections-{projection-name}-emittedstreams (true/false)